lillianpope/EX02-LetterSize/README.md

 ### How to turn in this exercise

-The first step of turning in your code is to commit and push your code to GitHub.
-Once you've completed this step your code will be on GitHub in your repository.
-This will allow you to use all your projects later as a portfolio.

-To start the process right-click the project name and select **Git -> Commit Directory...**.
-Be sure to enter a commit message in the "Commit Message" box and then press the **Commit** button.
+Before submitting your code the first time, you will need to add a webhook to this project to trigger the build in the cloud.
+This process is simple, and only required once per assignment.
+First, go to the **Settings** tab at the top of this page.
+It's right next to **Insights**.
+Then along the left side select **Webhooks**.
+On the Webhooks page click **Add Webhook** and copy http://209.129.49.16:8080/github-webhook/ into the **Payload URL** input box and then click **Add Webhook**.
+That's it.
+Every time you push code now, a new build will test your latest changes.
+The results are pasted to the #build channel in slack.

+First, right click on the project name, then select `Git -> Commit Directory...`.
+Make sure only the files you want to push are selected, `main.cc`.
+Then uncheck `Perform code analysis` and `Check TODO`.
+It's OK to leave them checked, but committing will take longer.
+Leave `Run git hooks` unchecked as well.
+Put a message in `Commit Message` and then press the **Commit** button.
+If anything goes wrong check the _Version Control_ view in the lower left corner and select the _Console_ tab.

-Next, push the code to GitHub.
-Again, right-click the project name and select **Git -> Repository -> Push**.
-Then press the **Push** button and that's it.
-The result of your build and tests will be sent to the [#build](https://vc-csv40-spring2019.slack.com/messages/CFK9MU6GK) channel on slack.
+Finally, right click on the project name, then select `Git -> Repository -> Push...`.
+Follow the onscreen directions and press **OK**.
+This step will then submit them to the cloud to have the tests run for grading.
+You can find your results in the [#build](https://vc-csv40-spring2019.slack.com/messages/CFK9MU6GK) channel on slack.

+If you do not understand these directions, or wish to do them on the command line rather than in CLion, then read these [directions](https://github.com/vc-csv40-spring2019/Course-Information/wiki/How-to-Turn-In-Every-Project).